ByAUJay

 E) First-party API data without middlemen: API3 Airnode

-- API owners deploy Airnode (serverless) and map API operations to on-chain endpoints with OIS; dApps request via RRP or read dAPI feeds.
+- API owners can easily set up Airnode (which is serverless) and connect their API operations to on-chain endpoints using OIS.
+Then, dApps can either request data through RRP or read from dAPI feeds.

 F) CCIP-Read for read-time retrieval